ZiweiXU/DTL-action-segmentation/README.md

 In principle it should work on `PyTorch>=1.0`.

 1. Clone this repository.
 2. Install dependencies listed in `requirements.txt`.
-You may need to install [PyTorch](https://pytorch.org/get-started/locally/) if you haven't done so.
+You will need to install [PyTorch](https://pytorch.org/get-started/locally/) if you haven't done so.
 3. Download dataset tarballs [here](https://drive.google.com/drive/folders/1j19xtl6HjqtSr0TyLfOTp3R8N5wuU1I-?usp=share_link).
 Decompress them into `dataset/`.

 ## Basic Usage